How to Cook a Turkey

 Read more: How to Brine a Turkey

 Removing the backbone of the turkey and flattening it out before roasting cooks the turkey faster and more evenly.
+If you're not comfortable spatchcocking or you don't have a pair of sharp kitchen shears, you can always ask your butcher to do it for you.

 Related: How to Spatchcock a Turkey